Skip to content

 More recent work carried out in 2004 – 2005 showed a higher incidence of clinical mastitis in UK herds than was previously thought, with some farms reporting over 100 cases per 100 cows per year.
 The bacteria present in these herds were mainly Streptococcus uberis and Escherichia coli accounting for 23.5% and 19.8% of cases, respectively, again confirming a shift towards environmental causes.

-DairyCo funded research to develop the DairyCo Mastitis Control Plan in 2004 on herds with an increased incidence of clinical mastitis.
+The milk producers’ levy board MDC (later re-branded as DairyCo) funded research to develop the (DairyCo) Mastitis Control Plan in 2004 on herds with an increased incidence of clinical mastitis.
 Initial results proved that a structured approach to mastitis control, such as the DairyCo Mastitis Control Plan, could have a big impact on clinical mastitis incidence on farm.